Affirm/affirm-merchant-sdk-ios/README.md

     - (void)checkout:(AffirmCheckoutViewController *)checkoutViewController completedWithToken:(NSString *)checkoutToken
     ```

-- An `AffirmCheckoutDelegate` object which receives messages at various stages in the checkout process
+- The `AffirmCheckoutDelegate` object which receives messages at various stages in the checkout process

 Once the AffirmCheckoutViewController has been constructed from the parameters above, you may present it as with any other view controller.
 This initiates the flow which guides the user through the Affirm checkout process.
 An example of how this is implemented is provided as follows: